approov/quickstart-ios-swift-grpc/SHAPES-EXAMPLE.md

 The interceptor factory needs to be changed so it additionally returns an `ApproovClientInterceptor` for any GRPC that requires to be protected with Approov.
 The `ApproovClientInterceptor` automatically fetches an Approov token and adds it as a header to any GRPC request made.

 Note that this interceptor may cancel a request if it is unable to fetch an Approov token, typically due to no or poor Internet connectivity.
 If this happens, then the user should be able to initiate a retry.
-During development a cancel may occur due to a misconfiguration, see [Token Fetch Errors](https://approov.io/docs/latest/approov-usage-documentation/#token-fetch-errors).
+During development a cancel may occur due to a misconfiguration, see [Approov Fetch Status](https://approov.io/docs/latest/approov-usage-documentation/#approov-fetch-status).

 The `ClientInterceptorFactory`'s implementation is in file `ClientInterceptorFactory.swift`.
 Open this file, uncomment line 19 to import the `ApproovGRPC` module